jschun/smartdoorbell/README.md

 Don't forget to put in your own API key for PushBullet at line 153 "pb = Pushbullet('put API key here')"

+Start with installing the extra software used for Sonos control and Push messages

+pip install soco